-To keep cold air out and the lovely warm air in, you can use window insulation film.
-Most DIY stores carry this window film, and it is really inexpensive.
+You can use window insulation film to keep cold air out and the lovely warm air in.
+Most DIY stores carry this window film, and it is inexpensive.
 To install the window film, simply cut it to size and then use double-sided tape to secure it to the glass of your window.
 To seal the window film properly, you can use a hairdryer.
 This will shape the film to the glass and prove a good seal between them.

 While window film is a very good option, it can be tricky to get during the winter months.
 If you’re starting your insulation party late, you can use bubble wrap as an alternative.
 Surprisingly, bubble wrap works just as well as the insulation film and is applied to the window in exactly the same way.
 If you can, go for the bubble wrap with the larger bubbles.
 This tends to insulate better than small bubbled bubble wrap.

 To remove both, you can simply peel away the tape.
 Of course, the tape may leave behind some stickiness, but that can be cleaned with alcohol or a degreaser.
 Occasionally, bubble wrap can leave a stain behind, but this is very rare.
 Window film doesn’t tend to leave anything behind.
 Of course, both will block some light from entering the home, but this is one of the best short term insulation solutions for windows that we’ve found.